Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/HTML content.md

 ### Span/Div

-Span and div tags can be used to apply custom classes from a [[CSS snippets|CSS snippet]], or custom defined styling, onto a selected area of text.
+Span and div tags can be used to apply custom classes from a [[CSS-Bausteine|CSS snippet]], or custom defined styling, onto a selected area of text.
 For example, using `<span style="font-family: cursive">your text</span>` can allow you to quickly <span style="font-family: cursive">change your font</span>.

 ## Strikethrough